informatics-lab/dashboard-service/README.md

 # dashboard-service
-Create services to publish dynamic dashboards (v. early stages)
+Create services to publish dynamic dashboards (v. early stages).
+The Jupyter Dashboard project is sadly no longer supported, so we're working on using Bokeh.
+Our aim is to make the publishing workflow from notebook to (public or authenticated) dashboard as easy as possible.

 Early prototype, under construction